New house sales have been climbing ever since the 2008 economic collapse.

-I live in a smaller town, and I noticed that some of the biggest players in real estate here invest heavily into billboards.
+I live in a smaller town, and I noticed that some of the biggest players in real estate here invest heavily in billboards.

-$7.7 billion was spent on billboard advertising in the United States during 2017, and that number is only going up.
+$7.7 billion was spent on billboard advertising in the United States in 2017, and that number is only going up.

 Do you know why?

 Because it works, and damn well at that.

 Going this route will cost you some hefty fees, but it can be exactly what takes your mortgage career to the next level.

 How much you spend will also depend on where you get a billboard placed, the traffic, and where you live in general.